R Regex Cheat Sheet: 30 Patterns With stringr Examples, Copy and Paste

 Matches 1 or more (as few as possible) |

-Let's see how quantifiers affect extraction on phone numbers and other structured text.
+Let's see how quantifiers affect extraction on phone numbers and HTML, the two classic examples where greediness catches people off guard.

-The greedy <.+> swallows everything from the first < to the last >.
-The lazy <.+?> stops at the first > it finds.
-This is the single most common regex surprise.
+The greedy <.+> swallows everything from the first < to the last >, one huge match.
+The lazy <.+?> stops at the first > it finds, returning just the opening <b> tag.
+This is the single most common regex surprise, and it's also why many HTML-scraping bugs exist.

 Anchors match a position, not a character.
 They answer "where in the string?" without consuming any text.
 The caret ^ pins a pattern to the start.
 The dollar sign $ pins it to the end.
 Word boundaries \\b pin a pattern to the edge of a word.